 The Find X2 Pro isn’t the easiest of phones to use, but once you get used to the device’s quirks, it’s not so bad.

 Our biggest gripe comes with the phone’s setup process.
 Oppo’s Android skin, ColorOS, requires you to download a separate app, called Clone Phone, to move the data from your old phone to your new one.
-It’s a bit of a rigamarole, and it shouldn’t be so much of a fuss to set up a new phone in 2020.
+It’s a bit of a rigamarole, and it shouldn’t be so much of a fuss to set up a new phone.

 With that being said, ColorOS 7 is a vast improvement over ColorOS 6.
 The interface is cleaner, less confusing, and feels closer to stock Android – which, as far as we’re concerned, is a good thing.
 There is still a fair amount of app duplication, and Oppo’s alternative messages app is quite irritating.
 For the most part, though, you don’t really notice it.